Manticore: Post-medieval natural history

 Edward Topsell, in 1607, described the manticore as:

 bred among the Indians, having a treble rowe of teeth beneath and above, whose greatnesse, roughnesse, and feete are like a Lyons, his face and eares like unto a mans, his eies grey, and collour red, his taile like the taile of a Scorpion of the earth, armed with a sting, casting forth sharp pointed quills, his voice like the voice of a small trumpet or pipe, being in course as swift as a Hart; His wildnes such as can never be tamed, and his appetite is especially to the flesh of man.
 His body like the body of a Lyon, being very apt both to leape and to run, so as no distance or space doth hinder him,..

 Topsell thought the manticore was described by other names elsewhere.
 He thought that it was the "same Beast which Avicen calleth Marion, and Maricomorion" and also, the same as the "Leucrocuta, about the bigness of a wilde Ass, being in legs and Hoofs like a Hart, having his mouth reaching on both sides to his ears, and the head and face of a female like unto a Badgers".

 And Topsell wrote that in India they would "bruise the buttockes and taile" of the whelp or cub they captured, causing it to be incapable of using its quills, thus removing the danger.
 This differs somewhat from the original sources which stated that they would crush the tail with stone to make them useless.

 Heraldry

 Manticore/mantyger badge of William, Lord Hastings, c.
 1470.
 This version has tusks.

 A man-tyger (manticore), Lord Fitzwater's (Radcliffe's) banner.

-The likeness of manticore or similar creatures by another name (i.e. mantyger) have been used in heraldry, spanning from the late High Middle Ages into the modern period.
+The likeness of manticore or similar creatures by another name have been used in heraldry, spanning from the late High Middle Ages into the modern period.
+A number of broadly related terms are utilized in heraldry, including manticore, mantygre, satyral, lampago, and variant spellings.
+Whether these are treated as variant terminology for the same charge or as distinct entities varies between different heraldic authorities.